Igor Cavalera: Playing style

 Cavalera cites Roger Taylor, Bill Ward, Dave Lombardo, Stewart Copeland and Mike Bordin among his major influences.

 In the early Sepultura albums his drumming was loud and fast, following the thrash metal style of the 1980s.
 He mastered this style by 1987–1991 (with Schizophrenia, Beneath the Remains and Arise).
 His innovative style in the album Chaos A.D. brought tribal elements into the songs.
 One example of his contribution is the introduction of the song "Territory" (1993, Chaos A.D.).
 He further developed this style in the 1996 Roots album, adding more tribal elements to Sepultura's music.

 Throughout his career, Cavalera has been widely recognized as a hard-hitting drummer (acknowledged by producer Scott Burns during the recording of Beneath the Remains).
-In later years, Cavalera adopted a drumset conformation with upright toms and fewer cymbals, as seen in Live in São Paulo.
+In later years, Cavalera adopted a drum set configuration with upright toms and fewer cymbals, as seen in Live in São Paulo.
 In reference to his work on the Sepultura album Nation, AllMusic wrote "Drummer Igor Cavalera's timing and tempo couldn't be more perfect as the adrenaline heightens until the album's intensity burns right through the speakers."